blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 * Phone Number
 * Address

-This will enable you to withdraw up to $2000.00 a day, with a monthly withdrawl limit of $20,000.00.
+_This will enable you to withdraw up to $2000.00 a day, with a monthly withdrawl limit of $20,000.00._

 If you need to withdraw more quickly, you'll have to complete the latter stages of verification which will require proof of identity. **This is not necessary for this guide**.

 :warning: Do **not** do this through an anonymising proxy service such as Tor.
-Kraken will detect this and you will never pass the second stage of verification, meaning you have to recreate a new account.
-I have not tried using a VPN service such as OpenVPN or ProtonVPN.
-It may be that these work if you want to add a layer of security.
+Kraken will detect this and you will never pass the second stage of verification, meaning you have to create a new account.
+This has not been tried using a VPN service such as OpenVPN or ProtonVPN.
+It may be that these work if you want to add an extra layer of security.
+Please let us know if it works!

 ---

 ## 2. Install Revolut

 In this section we'll simply follow the Revolut install/sign-up steps.

+**Steps**:

 * Navigate to [https://www.revolut.com](https://www.revolut.com) on your smart phone.
 * Hit 'Get the App', enter your phone number and you will receive a download link to install the Revolut App.